 Cloud computing and cloud storage have become the preferred method for delivering information and online functionality.
 While some cloud services focus on providing consumers with a broad range of services and functionalities, including e-tail shopping, research, social media networking, entertainment consumption and protecting important digital documents, other cloud services focus on small businesses, large enterprises, governments and other institutions.

-Various cloud services provide cloud storage to consumers at no charge, while others charge some type of subscription-based fee.
-There are also private clouds that are owned and controlled by an organisation, providing a secure network for sharing critical software and data.
-For example, hospitals can choose to use public archiving services for electronic medical records (EMR) and patient image data (using PACS), or they can create their own cloud archive solution.
+Various cloud services provide cloud storage to consumers for free, while others charge some type of subscription-based fee.
+There are also private clouds that are owned and controlled by an organization, providing a secure network for sharing critical software and data.
+For example, hospitals can choose to use public archiving services for electronic medical records (EMR) and patient image (using PACS) data, or they can create their own cloud archive solution.
 In addition, hospitals can pool their budgets and resources to create a shared private cloud consortium or group.
 Private clouds are created using hardware, software and other tools from different vendors, where the actual servers are managed either onsite or offsite.
 Hybrid clouds, as the name suggests, combine various public and private cloud resources into a service or solution.

-This article discusses cloud computing and storage architectures, drawing on fundamental enterprise and IT data storage knowledge.
+This article discusses cloud compute and storage architectures, drawing on fundamental enterprise and IT data storage knowledge.

 Background and Challenges